 Huawei has long pushed its EMUI - that's Emotion User Interface, if you're wondering - with the P30 adopting a slightly updated version, EMUI 9.1, which is built over Google's Android Pie 9 operating system.
 There really aren't any massive changes compared to the Mate 20 here, but given how improved EMUI 9 was compared to some previous iterations, we think Huawei is in a place where customers will find this offering and its customisations to be acceptable.

+Anyway, onto the actual experience.
 We've been spending our days drifting between apps for work and play without issue, from South Park Phone Destroyer gaming sessions to Gmail email sessions and so forth.
 The only slight shortcoming is with the battery which isn't even near to the P30 Pro's 4,200mAh cell.
 It'll still last through 16 hour days of relatively heavy use, though, but we just wouldn't call it a two-dayer.

 When it comes to recharging the 22.5W fast-charging is fairly quick, but not as ultra-fast as the Pro.
 There's also no wireless charging in the P30, again something the Pro offers.
 Does it matter?
 Not really, the battery is commendable given its capacity, it charges fast enough and wireless charging isn't an essential for most people.

 The Huawei P30 is a well designed, pocketable phone with a great camera solution.
+Its appeal may have been marred by US-China political posturing, but that doesn't detract from what's a great handset in many regards.

 Thing is, it sits in the shadow of the P30 Pro, while last year's P20 Pro model is so similar in many regards that it might be the better purchase option on account of its now lower price point.
 Sure, the P30's camera is better than last year's model - but if you're looking for a better camera then, well, the Pro is the one to look at.